fenago/machine-learning/lab_guides/lab_3.md

 ## 3.3.5 Plotting dots and lines

-Throughout this lab, we make plots of our data and models using Matplotlib and Numpy, two very useful Python packages.
-In this course we show you the plots, but not the code for the plots, as it is out of scope.
-However, you are more than invited to look at it in detail at our public Github repository at https://www.github.com/luisguiserrano/manning.

 The first plot we’ll show is figure 3.14, which is the plot of the points in our small housing dataset from Table 3.
 Notice that the points do appear close to forming a line.